 “Even token efforts allow me to reassure myself with ‘Don’t worry.
 You did produce something today,’” Ferriss says.
 First, understand which work belongs to each domain, then prioritize Maker time each week.

 Planning is crucial, but over-planning is poison.
 Another hour of research, one more self-help book, a deep dive into the analytics—these are excuses to avoid action, a.k.a. procrastination.
 The antidote to “preparing to start syndrome” is to set yourself deadlines to “ship” regularly: Post the article, call the client, record the video, release the app, eat the frog.
 Author Seth Godin admits shipping is dangerous because it exposes us to criticism, failure and financial loss.
 His response?
 You can’t spend life curled up in a ball.
 “You’re going to ship anyway… why bother indulging your fear?”

 Set regular, non-negotiable shipping goals that leave you not quite enough time to finish.
 Why hurry?
-Because Parkinson’s Law dictates that work expands to fill the time available.
+Because according to Cyril Northcote Parkinson, author of Parkinson’s Law, “work expands so as to fill the time available for its completion.”
 You don’t need as much time as you think.
 Light a fire under yourself to ensure you’re getting in front of customers.
 That will provide valuable feedback about your strategy, and keep you motivated to keep going.

 Always follow the “two birds with one stone” approach.
 This could mean getting paid for the same work multiple times, reusing blog content on multiple platforms or choosing a side hustle that complements your day job.